 Introduction

-This article introduces you to the Artshell Dashboard's key elements, including its search and navigation tools.
-Learn the meaning of icons in the main menus and how to use search operators to combine terms, allowing you to quickly find the information you need.
+This article introduces the key elements of the Artshell Dashboard, including its navigation and search tools.
+Learn the meaning of the main menu icons and how to use search operators to combine terms, helping you quickly find the information you need.

 The Artshell Dashboard

-Artshell menus are designed to offer you intuitive and straightforward navigation.
+Artshell's menus are designed to provide intuitive and seamless navigation.

-- The horizontal menu at the top allows you to quickly move between the main sections of the software: Works, Artists, Contacts, and Events.
+- The horizontal menu at the top lets you quickly move between the main sections of the software: Artworks, Artists, Contacts, and Events.

-- The vertical menu on the left provides quick access to the Home page, other features (Email, Insights, Export history), Apps, and general settings.
+- The vertical menu on the left gives you access to the Home page, additional features (such as Email, Insights, and Export history), Apps, and general Settings.

-Both menus feature intuitive names and icons to help you navigate, as shown below:
+Both menus include clear labels and intuitive icons to help you navigate effectively:

 Artists | This section groups all the artists in your Artshell account.
 Visit the guide section dedicated to Artists. |